Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 Treatment considerations and concerns for maternal and fetal health can vary depending on the type of cancer, the degree of spread, the likelihood of recurrence, the proximity of the cancer to the uterus, the possibility of cancer promotion due to pregnancy hormones, and the toxicity of treatment options for the unborn child (which may include surgery, radiation and chemotherapy), so there is not a standard recommendation on how cancer treatment should be addressed in pregnancy.
 However, if a multidisciplinary team concludes that ending the pregnancy would benefit a woman undergoing cancer treatment, this management would also fall under exemptions for the “life of the mother.”

-Summary: Alabama prohibits abortion unless “reasonable medical judgment” demonstrates that an abortion is necessary to protect the mother’s life or prevent major impairment.
-Abortion does not include acts done to save the life or protect the health of her baby, to remove a dead baby, to deliver the baby prematurely to avoid serious risks to the mother’s or baby’s health, or procedures to treat ectopic pregnancy.
+Alabama prohibits abortion unless “reasonable medical judgment” demonstrates that an abortion is necessary to protect the mother’s life or prevent major impairment.
+Abortion does not include acts done to save the life or protect the health of an unborn baby, to remove a dead baby, to deliver the baby prematurely to avoid serious risks to the mother’s or baby’s health, to treat ectopic pregnancy, or to terminate the pregnancy of a woman when the child has a “lethal anomaly.”

 Abortion is permitted if “an attending physician licensed in Alabama determines that an abortion is necessary in order to prevent a serious health risk to the unborn child’s mother.”